Board President & Founder

 Matthew began studying, working, and living in Latin America in 1996.
 He first saw poverty with his own eyes in early experiences in Ecuador, Peru, and Bolivia, and was shocked, saddened, and overwhelmed by what he witnessed.
 Through his work in Latin America he came to have a better understanding of the human rights abuses and the oppression that occur inherently with these types of poverty, as well as the complexities of development and relief work and the difficulties in changing this reality.
 Over time, his work became focused predominantly around exposing high school, college, and graduate students to the abysmal living conditions, harsh realities, and severe abuses of human rights that occur on the bateys of the Dominican Republic and ultimately founded The Batey Foundation to help address these challenges.
 Matthew lives in Bethlehem, NH with his wife and 2 children.

-Meglyn LaVoie loves numbers.
+Meglyn Lavoie loves numbers.
 She is the business manager for the White Mountain School and the treasurer for TBF.
-Meglyn helps the organization navigate the complexities of the business operation domestically and abroad.
+She stepped onto the Board because of the profound life changing experience her step-daughter had on two service trips with TBF, inspiring her to become the compassionate young woman she is today.

 Jan began his work with The Batey Foundation as a participant on a service trip in the spring of 2008.
 After working with The Batey Foundation on a photography project in the winter of 2011, Jan began to volunteer as a member of the Board.
 He is currently the Director of Marketing for the Nantahala Outdoor Center.
 Jan advises The Batey Foundation on technical projects, marketing strategy and program policy and operations.